- CALL FOR PROPOSALS -

 Online Conference Format

 Although meeting in person is preferable for many reasons, the online format can allow for more interactive forms of presentation and discussion.
-Instead of following the typical conference format where the presentation takes most of the time on the expense of the follow-up questions and discussions, we ask all presenters to pre-record and upload their presentations before the conference.
+Instead of following the typical conference format where the presentation takes most of the time on the expense of the follow-up questions and discussions, we invite all presenters to pre-record and upload their presentations before the conference.
 The conference will then give more time to the discussions and interactions among the participants.

 We will offer technical support and give tips for the making of the recordings.
 One suggestion is to use the recording function in Zoom.
-The deadline for uploading is April 9th.
+The deadline for uploading is April 14th.

 We will offer technical support and give tips for the making of the recordings.
 One suggestion is to use the recording function in Zoom.
-The deadline for uploading is April 9th.
+The deadline for uploading is April 14th.

 Viewing presentations before the conference